turbolent/embergraph/embergraph-tgz/README.md

-# Blazegraph Tarball Artifact #
+# Embergraph Tarball Artifact #
-This artifact builds the tgz, bz2 (if installed), and zip distribution for Blazegraph.
+This artifact builds the tgz, bz2 (if installed), and zip distribution for Embergraph.

 ## Building ##